| "NARRATIVES

 and suicidal thoughts.
 There was no previous history

+of depression.
 Suicidal ideation, emotional lability,

 depression: Patient 304 was a 34 year-old